ayush12gupta/model_zoo/README.md

 # model_zoo
-It contains the implementations made for the Summer Project Model Zoo
+It contains some model implementations